 SUPPORT PROCEDURES.

 9.1 Purchase Terms.
 The Service can be purchased either: (a) for an unlimited number of Incidents (as defined in Section 9.2 below) for a term beginning on the date you order the Service and continuing for the duration of the plan you selected ("Term Plan"); (b) on a per-Incident basis (the "Per-Incident Service Plan"); or (c) 30 Minute PTS referenced in Section 7.6 above.
 However, the Per-Incident Service Plan will address a single Incident which may include follow-up calls, as reasonable and necessary, regarding the Incident.
 Once an Incident is resolved (as set forth in Section 9.3, below), you may call back and obtain assistance on the same Incident for up to seventy-two (72) hours at no additional charge, after which the Incident will be considered closed.
 Once an Incident has been closed by Verizon, any further calls or requests for assistance will be considered a new Incident and additional fees will apply.
 9.2 "Incident" means a specific, discrete problem for which Verizon will attempt to isolate its origin to a single cause.
 Verizon, in its sole discretion, will determine what constitutes an Incident.
 9.3 An Incident will be considered resolved when you receive one of the following: (a) information or advice that resolves the Incident; (b) information on how to obtain a software solution that will resolve the Incident; (c) notice that the Incident is caused by a known, unresolved issue or an incompatibility issue; (d) information that the Incident can be resolved by upgrading to a newer release of a product; (e) notice that the Incident has been identified as a hardware equipment issue; or (f) if you cannot, or elect not to, pursue the course of action we recommend.
 9.4 Our advice to you may include steps that you will need to take, at your own expense, before the Incident can be resolved, such as buying cables or cords and acquiring software.
 We will keep your service request open for a reasonable time period for future reference when you are ready to resume the process.

 THIRD PARTY WARRANTIES.
-Third-party equipment, software and peripheral products may be covered by the warranties provided by the original manufacturer or the seller of the product.
+Third-party equipment, software, Device and peripheral products may be covered by the warranties provided by the original manufacturer or the seller of the product.
 Third party warranties may vary from product to product.
 It is your responsibility to consult the applicable product documentation for specific warranty information.
 In addition, you acknowledge that certain third party equipment or software warranties may limit or void the remedies that they offer if unauthorized persons perform support service on the equipment or software.
 It is your responsibility to ensure that any impact that Verizon's delivery of the Service might have on third party warranties is acceptable to you and you assume the risk of any and all such adverse impact on any third party warranties.

 CUSTOMER SPECIFIC SERVICE.
 The Service is only available to you and to persons you authorize in your home or office.
 In either case, the terms of this Agreement will apply to the Service we perform.